rinevard/SnakeDRL/README.md

     - [5:6] Steps of doing nothing (the agent would lose if this value is too big)
     - [6:15] Danger distances in three directions (right, straight, left) for each possible next move

-2. Why not use CNN and just represent the state with a matrix?
+2. Why not use CNN and represent the state with a matrix?

     At first I tried to represent the state with a tensor whose shape is (channels, grid_width, grid_height) and use CNN as the model, but the agent seems to learn nothing.
 Probably the reason is that there are too many states for the agent.